Significant Perkins

 studies, and language arts to graduate; however, these courses are NOT allowed to be identified as part of the 3 CTE unit

 minimum for a CTE program.
+Federal

 Perkins Law interpretations- - Welcome to the world of “gray”.
 Very few expenditures